copyrite/LwotcMinimalText/XComGame.md

 * TODO: Does this apply to the Officer?

 ## Focus Fire
-Debuff a visible enemy to have -1 armor and -5 Defense until the start of its turn.
+Debuff a visible enemy to have -1 armor and -5 defense until the start of its turn.
 The defense penalty increases by 5 every time the target is attacked with an attack subject to an aim roll.
 * {% AP1 NTE %}
 * {% COOLDOWN %}